 To help illustrate this point, I’m going to draw upon Seinfeld.
 (In this case, the original show, not the man himself.)
 In an early episode of the show, Jerry laments to a rental car clerk in the following fashion when she informs him that the car he reserved is not available:

 “See, you know how to take the reservation, you just don’t know how to hold the reservation, and that’s really the most important part of the reservation, the holding.
 Anybody can just take them.”

 As funny as that is, I’m going to paraphrase what Jerry said and put more of a recruiting (and Top Echelon Network) spin on it:

 “See, you know how to take the job order, you just don’t know how to qualify the job order, and that’s really the most important part of the job order, the qualifying.
 Anybody can just take them.”

 When you take job orders from your clients and share them with your split recruiting partners, they must be qualified job orders.
 That means they must contain all of the relevant information and that information should be included in everything that you share.

-If you’re not qualifying job orders properly, then you could be wasting your time.
-Even worse, if you’re not qualifying job orders properly and then you’re sharing them with your trading partners, then you could be wasting their time, too.
+If you’re not qualifying (and/or updating) your job orders properly, then you could be wasting your time.
+Even worse, if you’re not qualifying (and/or updating) job orders properly and then you’re sharing them with your trading partners, then you could be wasting their time, too.

 So don’t just take the job orders and share them.
 Qualify them, as well.
-And increase the chances that you’ll make more Network split placements in 2019.
+And increase the chances that you’ll make more Network split placements this year.

-And remember, if you have questions about your Top Echelon Network membership or about how you can enjoy more success in the Network, I encourage you to contact me.
+And remember, if you have questions about your Top Echelon split network membership or about how you can enjoy more success in the Network, I encourage you to contact me.

 You can do so by calling 330.455.1433, x156 or by sending an email to email@example.com.